nasa/fprime/docs/v1.5/UsersGuide/api/cmake/support/Module.md

 ## Function `generic_autocoder`:

-This function controls the the generation of the auto-coded files, generically, for serializables, ports, and components.
+This function controls the generation of the auto-coded files, generically, for serializables, ports, and components.
 It then mines the XML file for type and  dependencies and then adds them as dependencies to the module being built.